cl-fontana/abcd-docs/docs/source/first_replay.rst

 In the ``spec`` the PSD parameter is calculated accordingly to

 .. math:: \text{PSD parameter} = \frac{Q_{\text{long}} - Q_{\text{short}}}{Q_{\text{long}}} = \frac{Q_{\text{tail}}}{Q_{\text{long}}}
-    :label: eq-PSD
+    :label: eq-tutorial-PSD

 Where :math:`Q_{\text{long}}` and :math:`Q_{\text{short}}` refer to the results of the two integration results over two intervals for the traditional double integration method for PSD.
 Sometimes the numerator is also called :math:`Q_{\text{tail}}` as it normally represents the tail of the pulses.
 :math:`Q_{\text{long}}` and :math:`Q_{\text{short}}` are the two ``Q`` entries in the processed events binary representation (see :numref:`sec-binary-protocol-events`).
 In general the two values may be calculated differently by the various user libraries of the waveforms analysis module (*e.g.* one may be substituted by the pulse height).
-Whatever the calculations of the two values is, the ``spec`` will calculate that parameter with equation :eq:`eq-PSD`.
+Whatever the calculations of the two values is, the ``spec`` will calculate that parameter with equation :eq:`eq-tutorial-PSD`.

 .. _sec-tutorial-spec-plot-controls: